kwkou/815/articles/sql-database-develop-python-simple-windows.md

 <!--
 TODO: Does AdventureWorks db have any stored procedure that returns a results set?
-Or can we use a regular system stored procedure that is a native part of SQL Database, maybe like sys.sp_helptext !
+Or can we use a regular system stored procedure that is a native part of SQL 数据库, maybe like sys.sp_helptext !
 -->